 - Hormone Replacement Therapy (HRT) has been known to dramatically reduce the occurrences of hot flashes for women going through the menopause.

-- Keeping a ‘Pause Journal’ to record and monitor the frequency of your hot flashes/flushes, great for noticing patterns and triggers which can help you manage in the long term.
+- Keeping a ‘Pause Journal’ to record and monitor the frequency of your hot flushes, great for noticing patterns and triggers which can help you manage in the long term.

 - Swapping your duvet for a thinner, more breathable one.
-There's a whole host of bedding specifically designed to help with cooling the body whilst in bed, including The GelO Pillow.
+There's a whole host of bedding specifically designed to help with cooling the body whilst in bed, including the Original Chillow Cooling Pillow®.

 - Drink plenty of cold water and make sure your room is well ventilated at night time.